Stronger Than Death

 Stronger Than Death is the second studio album by American heavy metal band Black Label Society.
 It was initially released in Japan on March 7, 2000, with 11 tracks and in a blood red jewel case.
 It was released outside Japan almost a month and a half later with only 10 tracks and in clear jewel case.

+The music video for "Counterfeit God" features actor Mark Wahlberg as the band's stand-in bassist.